gumaerc-testorg/15.232-fall-2013/content/pages/instructor-insights/structuring-assignments-and-setting-expectations.md

 One good thing about having deliverables due early, even in draft form, is that it gets students thinking in a more integrated way earlier in the course, which is a good learning outcome.
 They realize that, to create the draft, they need to tap into many different areas, and think about how these pieces fit together.

-To offset this a little bit, I structure the [group project presentation]({{< baseurl >}}/pages/assignments/group-project-presentations) quite carefully.
+To offset this a little bit, I structure the {{% resource_link 3b4ca32b-96a6-bb2a-3c9b-97075fe806ef "group project presentation" %}} quite carefully.
 I learned early on that when I gave written assignments students would sometimes skip sections.
 It was painful to have them add to or develop their presentation if I wanted them to address that issue at the end.
-So I created a blank version of the presentation in the form of a [dummy PowerPoint deck (PPT)]({{< baseurl >}}/resources/15_232f13_dummy_deck), a very structured assignment with place holders for each of the major concepts.
+So I created a blank version of the presentation in the form of a {{% resource_link 17f486b3-edd7-225e-e17f-0541c81d7bee "dummy PowerPoint deck (PPT)" %}}, a very structured assignment with place holders for each of the major concepts.

 I gave them this dummy deck along with at least six past examples of student projects, and then they were free to be creative.
 Students didn't have to follow the guidelines per se, but they basically had our rubric laid out to guide them, and it made grading easier.
 This was helpful for people who needed a lot of structure, and gave those who wanted more freedom a base off of which to work.